 Telehealth solutions work well for follow-up appointments such as patient monitoring visits and visits not requiring intervention or onsite investigator assessments.
 Also, virtual trial execution can work for patient-reported-outcomes or instructions on how to self-administer investigational drugs or do home-testing for certain procedures not requiring intervention by a physician.
 But how do pharma sponsors keep an ear out for conversations that may be occurring in un-moderated arenas?
 Part of the answer is social media listening.

 Social media listening leverages several elements of technology to allow sponsors to survey public forums such as social media, blogs and chat rooms, in order to assess patient sentiment, regardless of language or medium.
 The process allows CROs, sponsors and researchers to “overhear” real time patient reactions—physical, emotional and mental—to their trials.
 The casual conversation style on social media platforms and the (sometimes) public settings can reveal information a patient may not consider pertinent—or remember—when communicating with study staff.
 Using natural language processing and sentiment analysis, social media listening programs can select phrases for review that may have useful information, include adverse effects.

-The remote trial model may rely on patients’ diligence in keeping visits via telehealth solutions and patient diaries.
-In reality, people often turn to social media to converse about everyday health issues, and during periods of social distancing and travel restrictions, usage of social media is especially prominent.
+While the remote trial model may rely on patients’ diligence in keeping visits via telehealth solutions and patient diaries, the reality is that, during periods of social distancing and travel restrictions, usage of social media is especially prominent in people’s daily lives.
 Clinical study participants are no exception.